Pyrofomes

 Pyrofomes is a genus of fungi in the family Polyporaceae.
 The genus was circumscribed by Czech mycologists František Kotlaba and Zdenek Pouzar in 1964.
 The type species, Pyrofomes demidoffii, was once considered a widespread species with a distribution that included East Africa, Middle Asia, Europe, and North America.
 DNA evidence demonstrated that North American collections represented a lineage that was different than European collections.
 The North American sibling was reinstated as P. juniperinus in 2017.

+Ecology

+Pyrofomes, a type of brown rot fungi, plays a crucial role in forest ecosystems by decomposing persistent lignin, releasing trapped nutrients to fuel new plant growth.
+Without the activity of lignin decomposers like Pyrofomes, an essential aspect of the nutrient cycle would be hindered, potentially reducing ecosystem productivity.